sourcegraph/handbook/content/departments/people-talent/talent/process/engineering_interview_process_candidates.md

   - Have a working VS Code installation on your local machine
   - git clone the Sourcegraph Cody repository: https://github.com/sourcegraph/cody
   - Try to get as far as you can setting up the Cody dev environment: https://github.com/sourcegraph/cody/blob/main/vscode/CONTRIBUTING.md
-  - If you get stuck, we will go over it on the call
+  - If you get stuck, we will go over it on the meeting
-  - During the call, you'll get invited by the interviewer to a shared Slack channel in which you can ask questions
+  - During the meeting, you'll get invited by the interviewer to a shared Slack channel in which you can ask questions

 - **Details:** In the 15min setup call, we'll make sure your development environment is correctly setup.
 You can ask questions about it too.

   Then we'll ask you to add one feature of your choosing to Cody, using Cody.
 See [this list of tickets](https://github.com/sourcegraph/cody/issues?q=is%3Aopen+is%3Aissue+label%3Aclients%2Fvscode) as possible source of inspiration.

-  You can ask questions in a shared Slack chat.
+  You can ask questions in a shared Slack chat for 30 minutes after your meeting.

-  Share your final results as a pull request in the Slack channel.
+  When you are finished, please share your final results as a pull request in the Slack channel.

 #### AI Coding Exercise